 One of the biggest roadblocks in the research journey a researcher must face is conducting a successful interview with the participants.
-The strength of 79% researchers in Singapore fail to conduct successful qualitative interviews during their PhD research.
+The strength of 79% of researchers in Singapore fails to conduct successful qualitative interviews during their Ph.D. research.

 How successful an interview turns out to be can be measured by the authenticity and the reliability of the data collected through it.
-The success of a research interview is dependent on the behavioural stance taken by the interviewer, relevancy of the questionnaire, and reliability of the participants’ responses.
+The success of a research interview is dependent on the behavioral stance that was taken by the interviewer, relevancy of the questionnaire, and reliability of the participants’ responses.
 All these factors play an equal and significant role in determining the success of the interview.

 The researcher-interviewer must be eloquent throughout the conversation with the respondent and assure him about the confidentiality of his identity.
 By gaining the confidence of the respondent, the interviewer can get the correct and logical answers to each of his questions throughout the discussion.

-An interview guide: Interview guide is a mainly a script which helps interviewers to remain on the right track throughout the interview.
+- An interview guide: The interview guide is mainly a script that helps interviewers to remain on the right track throughout the interview.
 A perfectly scripted guide for an interview with the informant or the respondent would ultimately lead to a successful interview with having its purpose served.
-Each interviewer can prepare a guide on his own before interview and list down the necessary points regarding to the introduction with the participants, asking questions without offending, the topics to cover, the maximum time he has to devote to a particular topic, etc. This is required as a researcher-interviewer might miss important data to gather while talking about a different topic.
+Each interviewer can prepare a guide on his own before the interview and list down the necessary points regarding the introduction with the participants, asking questions without offending, the topics to cover, the maximum time he has to devote to a particular topic, etc. This is required as a researcher-interviewer might miss important data to gather while talking about a different topic.
 Thus, it helps to manage time, and collect the required data in an efficient way.

 Developing a reliable questionnaire to turn a research interview into a successful investigation is tough for the novice researcher-interviewer.
 But if one sees a future in research academia, he must become versed with it.